 We are equipped with 8 Vicon MX T20 cameras, individual markers, and marker clusters that can be arranged for a custom marker set up that satisfies your motion capture data collection needs.
 Below are examples of the projects that were conducted using our motion capture system:

-Elyse Courville (MSc candidate, Department of Exercise Science, Concordia University) is examining the balance in traumatic unilateral lower-limb amputees compared to the able-bodied population when their balance is perturbed by the perturbation platform.
+Elyse Courville (MSc candidate, Department of Health, Kinesiology and Applied Physiology, Concordia University) is examining the balance in traumatic unilateral lower-limb amputees compared to the able-bodied population when their balance is perturbed by the perturbation platform.
 Vicon motion capture, force plate, and EMG data are recorded when dynamically testing balance on one leg.
 The potential implication of this project is the improvement of rehabilitation protocols that will target affected aspects of balance.

 The Functional Assessment Suite evaluated the efficacy of an exoskeleton designed to reduce physical demands for occupations that involve repetitive lifting.
 Vicon motion capture and EMG were used to objectively validate the industrial product.